HacKanCuBa/blake2signer/README.md

 #### Using a custom JSON encoder or custom serializer

-You can use a custom JSON encoder or even a custom serializer such as [msgpack](https://pypi.org/project/msgpack/) which is very efficient in size and performance, much better than JSON (half resulting size and more than twice as fast) so it is an excellent choice for a serializer.
+You can use a custom JSON encoder or even a custom serializer such as [msgpack](https://pypi.org/project/msgpack/) which is very efficient, much better than JSON (half resulting size and more than twice as fast), so it is an excellent choice for a serializer.
 For keeping JSON as serializer a better choice than the standard library is [orjson](https://github.com/ijl/orjson) which is faster.

 ```python
 """Sample of custom JSON encoder and custom serializer."""